YuzhuoMa97/SPAGxECCT/README.md

 SPAGxEmix<sub>CCT</sub>+ involves three main steps:

-- Step 0: SPAGxEmix<sub>CCT</sub>+ calculate SNP-derived principle components (PCs) using PC-AIR and kinship coefficient using PC-RELATE.
+- Step 0: SPAGxEmix<sub>CCT</sub>+ calculate SNP-derived principle components (PCs) using PC-AIR and ancestry-adjusted sparse GRM or kinship coefficient matrix using PC-RELATE.

 - Step 1: SPAGxEmix<sub>CCT</sub>+ fits a genotype-independent (covariates-only) model and calculates the model residuals.
 Detailed information is provided in Step 1 of SPAGxE<sub>CCT</sub>.
 It is optional, rather than required, to incorporate the random effect into null model fitting to characterize the sample relatedness.